Ratheshprabakar/Leetcode-30DayMayChallenge/README.md

 [Solution](https://github.com/Ratheshprabakar/Leetcode-30DayMayChallenge/blob/master/Day1.c)

 ---
-***Day 2*** :You are given strings J representing the types of stones that are jewels, and S representing the stones you have.
+***Day 2(Jewels and Stones)*** :You are given strings J representing the types of stones that are jewels, and S representing the stones you have.
 Each character in S is a type of stone you have.
 Each character in S is a type of stone you have.
 You want to know how many of the stones you have are also jewels.

 The letters in J are guaranteed distinct, and all characters in J and S are letters.
 Letters are case sensitive, so "a" is considered a different type of stone from "A".